 One of our most loved vegetables, asparagus is really rewarding to grow at home.
 By the time asparagus gets to the grocery store it’s often dried out considerably and gotten a bit woody.

-Generally, asparagus is grown from crowns or first-year bare root plants.
+Generally, asparagus is grown from crowns or first-year bare-root plants.
 That cuts down on the time to harvest, but they can be expensive to buy.
 You can also grow asparagus from seed, and a packet of 50 to 100 seeds usually costs about as much as one or two bare-root crowns.
+Wild Asparagus is actually just cultivated asparagus that’s escaped, and the birds have spread the seeds, so it can be grown from seed even without care in the wild.

 A seldom mentioned benefit of growing your own asparagus is the flowers.
 The plants are covered with tiny bell-shaped flowers in the summertime, and they’re a real haven for the bees.
 I love watching the bees work through the asparagus, their pollen baskets filled to the brim.